 Wedgwood Landbanked Site Park Development

-Updated: August 14, 2025
+Updated: October 2, 2025

-Summer 2025
+Fall 2025

-SPR and the consultant, Studio 41, worked closely with the community on the design for this new park.
+SPR and the initial consultant, Studio 41, worked closely with the community on the design for this new park.
 The design is a multi-use space that includes a central lawn, walking paths, a curved seat wall, seating and gathering areas, and a concrete pedestal for a potential future art installation.
 The Wedgwood neighborhood has a strong sense of community with a history rooted in farming, gardening, bird watching, art, and the natural landscape.
 Mature, heritage trees and natural rock outcroppings have long been signature elements of the neighborhood.

 Location